 Every Swedish citizen has a unique personal identity number.
-As the number identifies the individual in connection with his/her contacts with the healthcare system, a range of registry-based studies are made possible.
-For example, when introducing a new method for early diagnosis in, say 50,000 people with increased risk of disease, 90 to 95 per cent of the patients can typically be found 10 years later when it is time for follow-up.
+Since the number identifies the individual in connection with his/her contacts with the healthcare system, a range of registry-based studies are made possible.
+For example, when introducing a new method for early diagnosis in, say 50,000 people with increased risk for disease, you can typically find 90 to 95 per cent of the patients 10 years later when it is time for follow-up.